sbissantz/rarp/git.md

 cat test_{1..9}
 ```

 To track changes, we need to produce content.
-But you don't want to manually
+But you don't want to edit each
-edit each of the nine files, right?
-Robert will help:
+of the nine files manually, right?
+Robert is loyal.
+He will help.
+If you ask
+him to write (`echo`) a few words (`"I am a test"`) in all those files
+(`test_{1..9}`) he will certainly lend you a hand.

 ```
 echo "I am a test" >> test_{1..9}"
 ```

-To prove Robert kept his word, click the up arrow two times or type:
+To prove that Robert kept his word, click the up arrow two times or type:

 ```
 cat test_{1..9}